gboxo/Zym_SAEs/experiments/diffing_sapi_07_04/readme.md

         - Ratio of key residues that are present
     - Use sparse probes to get important features to predict `high` and `low` instances of the metrics
     - Use difference in mean probes to get important features to predict `high` and `low` instances of the metrics
-    - Maybe try to annptate as much features as possible by iteratively fitting probes and zeroing rows of the activations
+    - Maybe try to anotate as much features as possible by iteratively fitting probes and zeroing rows of the activations

 5. Correlate the important features with previous metrics like:
     - Important features vs cosine similarity